Mobius1/rprogress/README.md

 Config.x            = 0.5 -- Horizontal position
 Config.y            = 0.5 -- Vertical position

-Config.Rotation     = 0         -- Rotation angle of dial in degrees
+Config.Rotation     = 0         -- Rotation angle of dial
-Config.MaxAngle     = 360       -- Max arc in degrees - 360 = full circle, 90 = quarter of a circle, etc
-Config.Radius       = 60        -- Radius of the dial in pixels
+Config.MaxAngle     = 360       -- Max arc in degrees - 360 will be a full circle, 90 will be a quarter of a circle, etc Config.Radius       = 60        -- Radius of the radial dial
-Config.Stroke       = 10        -- stroke width of the dial in pixels
+Config.Stroke       = 10        -- stroke width of the radial dial
+Config.Width        = 300       -- Width of the linear bar
+Config.Height       = 40        -- Height of the linear bar
 Config.Cap          = 'butt'    -- or 'round'
-Config.Padding      = 0         -- Backgound bar padding
+Config.Padding      = 0         -- Background bar padding

-Config.ShowTimer    = true  -- Shows the timer countdown within the dial Config.ShowProgress = false -- Shows the progress within the dial
+Config.ShowTimer    = true  -- Shows the timer countdown within the radial dial Config.ShowProgress = false -- Shows the progress within the radial dial

 Config.Easing       = "easeLinear" -- The easing used for the dial animation - see "rprogress/ui/js/easings.js"